 How to get there?

 After visited Hangzhou the day before, we catch a bus to Huangshan from Hangzhou West Bus Station.
 There are different stations all over the place, the one you need is the West Station.
 You may need to grab a map from your hotel in Hangzhou or use google map.
 The bus journey was about 3.5 hours and it will stop at nearest town, Tangkou.
 If you’re coming from Kuala Lumpur, I would suggest you to take flight direct to Hangzhou.

 Bus departure times from Hangzhou to Tangkou: 08:00am, 09:50am,10:50am, 02:10pm, 03:10pm

 Tangkou is the town at the base of Mount Huangshan.
 It’s quite a modern little town and there are plenty of places to eat and some really great places to stay.
-We’ve stayed at Huangshan Castle Youth Hostel for 1 night.
+We’ve stayed at Huangshan Castle Youth Hostel for 1 night before the hiking on the next day.
 You can ask the bus driver to drop u at your hotel if the hotel located at the main road.

-The next day, we take taxi to Southern gate of Huangshan and ride a cable car from Yungu Station going up to Mushroom Pavillion.
-From here, we hike up to Brightness Top (Guan Ming Ding), second highest peak in Huangshan with elevated of 1860m.
+There are three different cable cars that take visitors to different peaks within the mountain range.
+Cable cars stop operating after 4 p.m. so factor that into your plans as well.
+Since we didn’t take any local guide, we decided to take a cable car from the Southern gate of Huangshan.
+The cable car from Yungu Station is going up to Mushroom Pavillion.
+From here, we trekking up to Brightness Top (Guan Ming Ding), second highest peak in Huangshan with elevated of 1860m.

-We finally reached to Brightness top at sunset.
-Weather was quite cold up there but the view are awesome.
+Since we are overnight on the peaks, so we take a slowly walk and no rush to reach to the peaks.
+After a long trekking, we finally reached to Brightness top at sunset.
+The weather was quite cold up there but the view was awesome.